-If you’ve completed at least 12 credit hours of college-level work after graduating from high school, you’re considered a transfer applicant.
+You are considered a transfer student if you’ve completed at least 12 credit hours of college-level work after graduating from high school.

 Which credentials are considered?

-- If you’ve completed more than 24 college credit hours at the time you apply, your previous college academic record is reviewed.
+- If you’ve completed more than 24 college credit hours at the time you apply, we review your previous college academic record.

-In order to receive consideration for transfer admission to the University at Buffalo, it is recommended that students present a strong record of college study, earning a cumulative grade point average of 2.5 on a 4.0 scale.
+In order to be considered for transfer admission to UB, we recommended that students present a strong record of college study, earning a cumulative grade point average of at least 2.5 on a 4.0 scale.
 It should be noted, however, that requirements may vary depending on academic program.

-Some departments have supplemental admission criteria, higher GPA requirements, departmental application deadlines, and limited capacity.
+Please note that some departments have supplemental admission criteria, higher GPA requirements, departmental application deadlines and limited capacity.

 Last updated: August 11, 2021 1:33 pm EST